 As earlier stated, rainwater quickly leaches some fertilizers away.
 If it rains before you apply them, water will carry them away, causing a runoff.
-Washed away fertilizers are taken to the drainage systems and deposited to large water bodies.
+Washed-away fertilizers are taken to the drainage systems and deposited in large water bodies.
 Harmful chemicals in washed fertilizers cause the death of aquatic animals and plants.
-Contaminated waters are also are dangerous when humans drink or use them before purification.
+Contaminated waters are also dangerous when humans drink or use them before purification.

 What time of the day is best to fertilize a lawn?

 The best time of the day to fertilize a lawn is in the evening or late afternoon.
-The grass is dry enough at this time, so the fertilizer granules don’t stick on the leaf blades.
-If the grass is wet, the grass blades will be burned if fast-release nitrogen fertilizer is applied.
+The grass is dry enough now, so the fertilizer granules don’t stick on the leaf blades.
+The grass blades will be burned if fast-release nitrogen fertilizer is applied if the grass is wet.
 Also, in the evening, the sun has favorable light, not soo hot that it can scorch turfgrass if fertilizer is applied.